Meet the lovely MFS team!

 Alma Orr-Ewing Course Leader

-Alma’s career as a violist started aged 13 when she performed Telemann’s Viola Concerto in G major with the Orquesta de Cámara de Jimena de la Frontera.
+Alma is a viola player based in Manchester.
+Her career as a violist started aged 13 when she performed Telemann’s Viola Concerto in G major with the Orquesta de Cámara de Jimena de la Frontera.
 Since then, Alma has flourished as a chamber and orchestral musician.
-She freelances with many UK orchestras, including the City of Birmingham Symphony Orchestra, Hallé Orchestra, BBC Philharmonic Orchestra and Welsh National Opera, and has been on trial with both the Bournemouth Symphony Orchestra and the Royal Liverpool Philharmonic Orchestra.
-She is currently a fellow on the Manchester Camerata 360 Fellowship, which involves regular performances with the orchestra as well as being involved with their outreach work.
-She has played in Wigmore Hall with the Hestia Quartet and live on BBC Radio 3’s programme ‘In Tune’ with the Headrow Quartet, and she has performed Benjamin Britten’s Lachrymae as a soloist with the Taunton Sinfonietta.
+She freelances with many UK orchestras, including Manchester Camerata, Hallé Orchestra, City of Birmingham Symphony Orchestra and the Royal Liverpool Philharmonic Orchestra.
+She was one of Manchester Camerata’s 360 Fellows in the academic year 2024-2025 and during that time was very involved with their outreach programmes, including their Music in Mind programme for people living with dementia and their work in schools.
+She has played in Wigmore Hall with the Hestia Quartet and live on BBC Radio 3’s programme ‘In Tune’ with the Headrow Quartet and has performed Benjamin Britten’s Lachrymae as a soloist with the Taunton Sinfonietta.

-Alma spent the first 14 years of her life in rural Southern Spain – the rugged spikiness of the terrain in which she grew up often reflected in her playing now – and is fluent in English and Spanish.
+Alma spent the first 14 years of her life in rural Southern Spain and is fluent in English and Spanish.
 She studied Maths and Music at the University of Leeds, graduating with First Class Honours and having been awarded the Dean’s Prize for Mathematics.
 Alma did her postgraduate at the Royal Birmingham Conservatoire, learning with Dr Louise Lansdown, and was awarded a Master of Music with Distinction.
 She followed this with an Advanced Postgraduate Diploma course specialising in professional performance, learning with Adam Romer and Lucy Nolan, alongside the NEXT training programme with Birmingham Contemporary Music Group.

 Magdalen Farm Strings has been a part of Alma’s life since the first course in 2008, when she was 9 and one of the youngest participants on the course.
 Magdalen nurtured Alma’s love of music all through her childhood and teenage years and it brings her immense joy to provide this experience for current participants.